HubBucket-Team/gdc-docs/docs/Visualization_Documentation/Visualization.md

 [![Case Page, Clinical and Biospecimen](images/gdc-case-clinical-biospecimen.png)](images/gdc-case-clinical-biospecimen.png "Click to see the full image.")

-For clinical records that support multiple records of the same type (Diagnoses, Family Histories, or Exposures), a UUID of the record is provided on the left hand side of the corresponding tab, allowing the user to select the entry of interest:
+For clinical records that support multiple records of the same type (Diagnoses, Family Histories, or Exposures), a UUID of the record is provided on the left hand side of the corresponding tab, allowing the user to select the entry of interest.

 ### Biospecimen Search